Willie Calhoun Player Props: Yankees vs. Guardians

 Guardians Pitching Rankings

-- The Guardians' 3.99 team ERA ranks 12th across all MLB pitching staffs.
+- The 7.5 strikeouts per nine innings put together by the Guardians pitching staff ranks last in MLB.

-- The Guardians surrender the seventh-fewest home runs in baseball (27 total, 0.9 per game).
+- The Guardians have a 4.01 team ERA that ranks 12th among all MLB pitching staffs.

-- The Guardians will look to Bibee (1-0) in his second start this season.
+- The Guardians surrender the ninth-fewest home runs in baseball (29 total, one per game).

-- His most recent time out came on Wednesday against the Colorado Rockies, when the right-hander threw 5 2/3 innings, surrendering one earned run while allowing six hits.
+- In his most recent time out on Friday against the Boston Red Sox, the righty went seven innings, allowing two earned runs while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.